Biography of Gummo Marx (October 23, 1892 – April 21, 1977)

 - Great-uncle of Jade Marx-Berti

-- Only Marx brother to be drafted and fight in WWI in the U.S. Army.
+- The only Marx brother to be drafted and fight in WWI in the U.S. Army.